Everyone has questions! Here are some FAQ for you!

 Do I have to be present to work with the organizer or will s/he work alone?

-Though I always try to start with the client, many projects can be done in the client’s absence such as sorting.
-Though some small errors in category can be made for the most part this needs little guidance and will greatly reduce the time and effort the client spends organizing.
-After the sorting is done the organizer consults with the client as to how s/he would like things set up and stored.
+Though I always try to start with the client, many projects can be partly done in the client’s absence such as sorting.
+After the sorting is done the organizer consults the client with questions.

 Have you worked with hoarding clients?

-What do I do with all the stuff I organized out of my life?
+What do I do with all the stuff I organize out of my life?